 Cocamidopropyl betaine - 1.5

-To calculate the mililitres of each to use, divide the quota of each by its ASM and multiply by 100 (or convert the percentage into decimal form, whichever is easiest for you):
+To calculate the mililitres of each to use, divide the quota of each by its ASM (or convert the percentage into decimal form, whichever is easiest for you):

 And that is your surfactant recipe!
 Most of the time the exact amounts are provided in recipes, but ASMs are handy things to know how to calculate if you ever want to formulate your own products.